Sertraline: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache, nausea, diarrhea, weight loss, insomnia, tremor and sexual dysfunction are the most common side effects.
+- A headache, nausea, diarrhea, weight loss, insomnia, tremors, and sexual dysfunction are the most common side effects.

 - May cause drowsiness, but is less likely than many other antidepressants to do so.
 However, caution should still be used when driving or operating machinery until the full effects of the drug are known.

 - May increase the risk of suicidal thoughts or behavior in young adults (similar to other antidepressants).

 - Discontinuation symptoms (including dissatisfied mood, irritability, agitation, diarrhea, dizziness, electric shock sensations, muscle tremor, sweating, confusion, headache, vivid dreams) may occur with abrupt discontinuation; taper off slowly under medical advice.

 - Interaction or overdosage may cause serotonin syndrome (symptoms include agitation, hallucinations, fast heart rate, dizziness, muscle tremor, nausea, vomiting, diarrhea).